platformps/GLAB-370.1.2-The-Great-If-Else-Adventure/README.md

 ## Conclusion
-Congratulations on completing The Great If-Else Adventure: Python Edition!
+Congratulations on completing **The Great If-Else Adventure**!
 You've mastered the art of decision-making through if-else statements and discovered the fun side of programming.
 Take these newfound skills and continue your journey into the vast realms of Python programming.
 The magical world awaits your exploration!